19hours/sg-statutes/Acts/Women’s Charter.md

 (c) order the Central Provident Fund Board to furnish a statement to the person who took out the proceedings stating the following information, if such information is available to the Board based on records kept by the Board:

-(i) the name and address of the defendant’s employer or employers or, if the defendant is unemployed, the defendant’s last know employer or employers in the 12 months immediately preceding the date of the order; and
+(i) the name and address of the defendant’s employer or employers or, if the defendant is unemployed, the defendant’s last known employer or employers in the 12 months immediately preceding the date of the order; and

 (ii) the contributions, if any, made by the defendant or his employer to the defendant’s Central Provident Fund account in the 12 months immediately preceding the date of the order.